-21.-(1) An appellant, notwithstanding that he is in custody, shall be entitled to be present, if he desires it, on the hearing of his appeal but, on an application for leave to appeal and on any proceedings preliminary or incidental to an appeal, shall not be entitled to be present, except where rules of court provide that he shall have the right to be present, or where the Court give him leave to be present.
+21.-(1) An appellant, notwithstanding that he is Right of in custody, shall be entitled to be present, if he desires appellant to be present it, on the hearing of any appeal in respect of the at hearing person's conviction or against any decision referred to of appeal. in section 18A but, on an application for leave to appeal and on any proceedings preliminary or incidental appeal, shall not be entitled to be pre-sent. to an except where rules of court provide that he shall have the right to be present, or where the Court give him leave to be present.